MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Admins can learn about the installation, maintenance, and design of the Exchange Online PowerShell V2 module that they use to connect to all Exchange-related PowerShell environments in Microsoft 365."
+description: "Admins can learn about the installation, maintenance, and design of the Exchange Online PowerShell module that they use to connect to all Exchange-related PowerShell environments in Microsoft 365."
 ---

-# About the Exchange Online PowerShell V2 module
+# About the Exchange Online PowerShell module

-The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) uses modern authentication and works with multi-factor authentication (MFA) for connecting to all Exchange-related PowerShell environments in Microsoft 365: Exchange Online PowerShell, Security & Compliance PowerShell, and standalone Exchange Online Protection (EOP) PowerShell.
+The Exchange Online PowerShell module uses modern authentication and works with multi-factor authentication (MFA) for connecting to all Exchange-related PowerShell environments in Microsoft 365: Exchange Online PowerShell, Security & Compliance PowerShell, and standalone Exchange Online Protection (EOP) PowerShell.

+> [!NOTE]
+> Version 2.0.5 and earlier versions of module are known as the Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module).
+Version 2.0.6 and later are known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).

-For connection instructions using the EXO V2 module, see the following articles:
+For connection instructions using the Exchange Online PowerShell module, see the following articles:

 - [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md)
 - [Connect to Security & Compliance PowerShell](connect-to-scc-powershell.md)